Digitalizer01/SaniApp/README.md

 - CSS: It complements the previous languages as it takes care of the graphical representation of documents written in HTML5.
 This includes design and style.
 - Kotlin: It appeared in 2017 and has become the most suitable language for programming applications on this operating system.
 This shift is due to the fact that its code is simpler than the previous code.

-## Firebase
+## 3. Firebase

-Firebase (see Figure 61) is a web and mobile application development platform launched in 2011 and acquired by Google in 2014.
-Figure 61 shows the logo of Firebase.
-Source: Wikipedia.
+Firebase is a web and mobile application development platform launched in 2011 and acquired by Google in 2014.

 Firebase is a cloud-based platform integrated with Google Cloud Platform, using a set of tools to create and synchronize projects, which allows increasing the number of users and also provides greater monetization.

 Firebase provides users with excellent documentation to create applications with this platform.
 Additionally, it offers free email support to all its users and developers who are also active participants in platforms like Github and StackOverflow, as well as a YouTube channel that explains the operation of many tools.
 Thanks to all these features, any developer can combine and restructure the platform to adapt it to their needs and requirements.

 In the case of this application, two services will be used:
-- Firebase Authentication: It is a service that can authenticate users using client-side code only (see Figure 62).
+- Firebase Authentication: It is a service that can authenticate users using client-side code only.
 Authentication can be performed through popular login providers such as Facebook, GitHub, Twitter, Google, Yahoo, and Microsoft, as well as classic login methods using email and password.
 It also includes a user management system through which developers can enable user authentication using emails and passwords stored in Firebase, all in an encrypted and secure manner.
-- Firebase Realtime Database: It is a real-time backend database organized as a JSON tree (see Figure 63).
+- Firebase Realtime Database: It is a real-time backend database organized as a JSON tree.
 The service provides application developers with an API to synchronize and store application data in the Firebase cloud.
 The company allows integration with Android, iOS, JavaScript, Java, Objective-C, Swift, and Node.js applications.
 The database can also be accessed through a REST API and has integration for various JavaScript frameworks like AngularJS, React, Ember.js, and Backbone.js.

-## Database Structure
+## 4. Database Structure

 The Firebase database structure consists of the following components:
 - **Admin**: This node contains the ID of the admin user who manages the system.